wp-plugins/plagiary-search/readme.txt

 2. Process screen

 == Changelog ==

+= 1.2.0 =
+* NEW: It is now possible to check any text you want in the "specific search" tab

 = 1.1.0 =
 * NEW: New interface to view the number of last check